Pipe Viewer: Online Manual

 -0, --null

-Count lines as terminated with a zero byte instead of with a newline.
+Count lines as terminated with a null byte instead of with a newline.
 This option implies --line-mode.

 -i SEC, --interval SEC